-- Type of instrument (i.e.: restricted shares vs. an option, warrant or performance shares), - Strike price of the instrument, - \cdot Market price of the Company's common stock on the date of grant, - · Discount rates, - · Duration of the instrument, and - $\cdot\,$ Volatility of the Company's common stock in the public market.
+- · Type of instrument (i.e.: restricted shares vs. an option, warrant or performance shares), - · Strike price of the instrument, - · Market price of the Company's common stock on the date of grant, - · Discount rates, - · Duration of the instrument, and - · Volatility of the Company's common stock in the public market.

 Additionally, management must estimate the expected attrition rate of the recipients to enable it to estimate the amount of non-cash compensation expense to be recorded in our financial statements.
 While management uses diligent analysis to estimate the respective variables, a change in assumptions or market conditions, as well as changes in the anticipated attrition rates, could have a significant impact on the future amounts recorded as non-cash compensation expense.
 The Company recorded net non-cash compensation expense of \$1.1 million and \$655,000 during the years ended March 31, 2008 and 2007, respectively.
 However, during the year ended March 31, 2008, management was required to reverse previously recorded stock-based compensation costs of \$538,000, \$394,000 and \$166,000 related to the October 2005, July 2006 and May 2007 grants, respectively, because the Company determined that it would not meet the performance goals associated with such grants of restricted stock.
-The Company recorded non-cash compensation expense of \$48,000 and \$1.6 million during the three and six month periods ended September 30, 2007, respectively, and non-cash compensation of \$685,000 and \$1.1 million during the three and six month periods ended September 30, 2007, respectively.
+The Company recorded non-cash compensation expense of \$671,000 and \$2.2 million during the three and nine month periods ended December 31, 2008, respectively.
+During the three month period ended December 31, 2007, the Company recorded a net stock-based compensation credit of \$387,000, while during the nine month period ended December 31, 2007, the Company recorded net stock-based compensation costs of \$758,000.
+At December 31, 2007, management determined that the Company would not meet the performance goals associated with the grants of restricted stock to management and employees in October 2005 and July 2006.
+In accordance with Statement No. 123(R), management reversed previously recorded stock-based compensation costs of \$538,000 and \$394,000 related to the October 2005 and July 2006 grants, respectively.